rileyruggiero-boop/AI-Job-Search-Resume-Refiner-Personalized-Career-Matching-Tool/README.md

-# AI-Job-Search-Resume-Refiner-Personalized-Career-Matching-Tool
-Riley Ruggiero

-Project name

-AI Job Search & Resume Refiner: Personalized Career Matching Tool

-Description

-This assistant will help improve resumes and help users decide what career they want based on their interests and goals.
-Users will be able to upload a resume or paste text, along with a desired job title, industry, or job description.
-The system will analyze this information to generate improved resume bullet points, highlight relevant skills, and provide suggestions to better align with target roles.
-In addition, the tool will include a job-matching feature that suggests relevant job titles, generates example job descriptions, and explains how well the user’s profile fits those roles.
+**Riley Ruggiero**

+**Project Title**
+AI Meal Planner & Smart Grocery Assistant

+**Project Description**
+This project is an AI-powered meal planning tool that helps users create personalized meal plans based on their preferences, dietary goals, and budget.
+Users will input information such as dietary preferences (e.g., high-protein, vegetarian), number of days, and budget constraints.
+The system will generate a structured meal plan including breakfast, lunch, and dinner options.

+The application will integrate real recipe data using the Spoonacular API, which provides ingredients, nutrition information, and meal suggestions.
+The retrieved data will then be processed by the OpenAI API to generate a personalized and optimized meal plan.
+The AI will also create a consolidated grocery list and explain how the plan fits the user’s goals (e.g., staying within budget or meeting protein targets).

+Key features include:

+* Personalized meal plan generation based on user input
+* Integration of real recipe and nutrition data from an external API
+* AI-generated grocery shopping list
+* Budget-aware meal suggestions
+* Simple and interactive web interface

+This project is valuable because it simplifies daily meal planning, saves time, and helps users make better dietary decisions using AI.

-Resources to use
+**Resources to Use**

+* OpenAI API for text generation and meal plan optimization
+* Spoonacular API for recipes, ingredients, and nutrition data
+* Python for backend logic
-OpenAI API for text generation, resume analysis, and job matching Streamlit for building the user interface
+* Streamlit for building the user interface
-Python libraries such as pandas and python
-Course lab materials (chatbot logic, file uploads, response chaining) User-provided data (resumes, job descriptions, career interests)
+* Course lab materials (API integration, chatbot logic, structured outputs)

-Deliverables
-The final project will include a working web application where users can upload resumes and interact with the AI.
-A GitHub repository will contain all source code and documentation.
-A demo will showcase resume refinement, job matching, cover letter generation, and interview preparation features.
+* User input data (preferences, dietary goals, budget)

+**Deliverables**

+* A working Streamlit web application where users can input preferences and receive a full meal plan
+* Functional integration of at least one external API (Spoonacular) and the OpenAI API
+* Features including meal generation, grocery list creation, and explanations
+* A GitHub repository containing all source code and documentation
+* A final demo showcasing the application’s functionality and real-time API responses

+**GitHub Repository**
+A GitHub repository will be created and shared with the instructor.
+It will include all project files, a README with project details, setup instructions, and ongoing updates throughout development.